Notes of chapter: Winds, Storms and Cyclones are presented below. Indepth notes along with worksheets and NCERT Solutions for Class 7.

 Movement of the air in a particular direction is called wind.

 The pressure which is exerted by air (gases of atmosphere) on the Earth due to weight of the air is known as air pressure or atmospheric pressure.

 It can be measured by the barometer.

 Take a tin can or plastic bottle with a lid or cap.
 Fill them half with water.
 Boil the water.
 Put the lid on the can immediately.
 Put the can in washbasin and pour fresh water on it.
 The shape of the can changed.
-It happens due to condensation of stem in water that reduces the amount of the air inside the can.
+It happens due to condensation of steam in water that reduces the amount of the air inside the can.
 The pressure of air inside the can decreases than the air pressure outside the can.
 So, the can gets compressed.

 Can with hot water being cooled down